Tanulr/CAPSTONE/README.md

-# Reverse_logistics_mobile
+# Electronic chips supplychain
-Smart Contracts to enable reverse logistics for mobile phones
+Smart Contracts to tracking of chips to prevent counterfeit.